Click on the department link to go directly to its listing

 Aimee Guzowski teaches English 1 and Practical Communications.
 She holds a Masters of Education from Ashland University in Special Education and a Bachelor of Science of Communications from Ohio University.
 Prior to joining LHS for the 2015-16 school year, Ms. Guzowski worked as a Special Education assistant for Westlake City Schools.
 She entered the education field after working in business for 10 years.
 When not teaching, she enjoys spending time with family, traveling, and staying active.
 RETURN TO TOP

 Julie Konopinski is an Intervention Specialist who specializes in reading.
 She is one of three teachers who run the LHS Reading Lab, an intensive intervention reading program.
 She holds a Bachelor’s in Education from Bowling Green State University and a Master’s in Special Education from Ohio State University.
-She is certified in the Wilson Reading Program Level 1.
-Before joining Lakewood in 2009 she had taught in the Westerville and Painesville school systems and was also an alcohol and drug counselor for a mental health agency.
+Ms. Konopinski is certified in the Wilson Reading Program Levels 1 & 2.
+Before joining Lakewood in 2009, she taught in the Westerville and Painesville City school systems.
+Prior to beginning her teaching career, Ms. Konopinski was an alcohol and drug counselor for a mental health agency as well as a mental health case manager for children.
 RETURN TO TOP

 Norah Leneghan is an Intervention Specialist.
 She holds a bachelor's in Business Administration and an Masters of Education specializing in Mild/Moderate Disabilities from Cleveland State University.
 She joined the district in 2005.
 Prior to that, she worked for Penton Media in trade show management and digital advertising.

 Lisa Matthews is an Intervention Specialist who joined Lakewood Schools in 2013.
-She holds a bachelor's degree in Education from Baldwin Wallace University, with licensure as an Intervention Specialist Mild/Moderate K-12 and a TESOL Endorsement through Akron University.
-She is also Highly Qualified in all content areas.
+She holds a bachelor's degree in Education from Baldwin Wallace University, with licensure as an Intervention Specialist Mild/Moderate K-12 and a master's degree in Curriculm and Instruction through Akron University with a concentration in TESOL.
 She says of teaching at LHS: "it is an honor and privilege to be working with such a richly diverse student body...and exceptionally devoted, hard-working teachers and administrators."
 RETURN TO TOP

 Stacey O'Boyle is an Intervention Specialist.
 She holds a BA in Integrated Social Studies from Cleveland State University and a MA of Education in Mild/Moderate Educational Needs from Baldwin Wallace University.
 Before joining LHS in 2011, Ms. O’Boyle taught for one year in the Cleveland Metropolitan School District.
 In 2013, she was awarded the Margaret Warner Teaching Grant.
 She says “she feels very grateful to be teaching in a diverse school district that works hard to provide a quality education for all students.”
 RETURN TO TOP